-Details of the Committee members' attendance at Committee meetings are set out in the 2017 Directors' Report.
+Details of the Committee members' attendance at Committee meetings are set out in the 2024 Directors' Report.

-The Board's current skills matrix includes expertise and experience in: mergers and acquisition, corporate development, senior executive leadership and experience, engineering, mining and exploration, geology and discovery and corporate affairs and community relations.
+The Board's current skills matrix includes expertise and experience in: senior level energy company management and financial management (Chair, CEO, CFO), chemical engineering, corporate finance and development, investment banking, corporate affairs and community relations.

-Indago currently has five directors as at the date of the Financial Report.
-Mr Stephen Mitchell is currently Executive Chairman.
-Mr Nicholas Castellano is an executive director and Mr Ray Shorrocks, Mr Donald Beard and Mr Allan Ritchie are independent Non-executive Director.
+HCD has three directors at the date of this Annual Report.
+Mr Nicholas Castellano is an executive director, Mr Stephen Mitchell is the Non-executive Chair, and Mr Ray Shorrocks is an independent Non-executive Directors.